IBM/cloudpakforintegration-workshop/docs/exercise-api-connect/README.md

 ## Step 2: Import the OpenAPI definition file into API Manager

-2.1 Go to your Workshop Information page and click on the API Connect component link. (**Note:** if you no longer have the Workshop Information page available see [these instructions](../pre-work/README.md)).
+2.1 Go to your Workshop Information page and click on the API Connect component link.

     [![](images/nav-to-apic.png)](images/nav-to-apic.png)